-In 1939 lake level was approximately 6,164 feet above sea level.

-Due to great depth and moderate winter temperatures the lake does not freeze.
+In 1941, the lake level was approximately 6,163 feet above sea level.
+Due to the great depth and moderate winter temperatures the lake does not freeze.

-Wizard Island rises 776 feet above the lake and covers approximately 1 sq. mi.
+Wizard Island rises 780 feet above the lake and covers approximately one square mile.

-Hillman Peak, 8,156 feet, is highest point on crater rim, rising 1,992 feet above the lake.
+Hillman Peak, 8,156 feet, is highest point on crater rim, rising 1,996 feet above the lake.

-Kerr Notch and Wineglass are low points on the rim, being slightly more than 500 feet above the lake.
+Palisade Point, Kerr Notch, and Wineglass are low points on the rim, being slightly more than 500 feet above the lake.

-The Lodge and Rim Village area are at an elevation of 7,100 feet, approximately 950 feet above the lake.
+The lodge and Rim Village area are at an elevation of 7,100 feet, approximately 950 feet above the lake.